 Web Designer and Developer

-In 2004, I expanded my focus to include more of the web.
+In 2003, after years of tinkering, I started doing web design and development for clients.
 Leveraging Drupal, the open source content management system, I was able to take on larger projects.
 By 2007 I was heading up a small company doing websites for major universities like Stanford and name-brand magazines such as Popular Science.

 Ever since I was in grade school, I’ve loved science fiction and fantasy.
 I started writing short stories in my teens.
 In my 20s I also wrote a few screenplays.
 These days I write mostly science fiction.
 Sometimes I blog on my personal site.